-- (1) Modules as defined by these regulations are composite subject areas rounded off thematically and in time to form self-contained units that can be examined and for which credit points can be awarded.
+(1) Modules as defined by these regulations are composite subject areas rounded off thematically and in time to form self-contained units that can be examined and for which credit points can be awarded.
 Modules can consist of various teaching and learning methods, such as lectures, tutorials, practicals (laboratories, field work, internships etc.), assignments and private study.
 A module usually takes one semester.
 In exceptional circumstances, it can be extended to two or three semesters.
 Modules are completed by module examinations.
 For successfully completed modules, credit points (CP) are awarded.
-Modules are distinguished as follows: - 1.
-Compulsory modules (Pflichtmodule, PM) are obligatory for students. - 2.
-Core Elective modules (Wahlpflichtmodule, WPM) are modules covering a certain breadth that are chosen from among alternatives determined in the Examinations Schedule (Appendix). - (2) A credit point is the unit of measurement for the student's expected workload.
+All modules of the course are obligatory modules (Pflicht-module, PM) which are compulsory for students.

+(2) A credit point is the unit of measurement for the student's expected workload.
 A credit point corresponds to a workload of 30 hours of study.
 In addition to attendance, workload includes private study.
 The overall workload of a full-time student in one academic year is assumed to be 1800 hours.
-This does not require a student to carry out a certain workload in order to be able to pass certain examinations. - (3) Module examinations are examinations that complete modules. - (4) Examinations (§ 7) describe the individual specific examination events.
-Examinations are assessed and usually graded (§ 11). - (5) Coursework credits are credits rendered in conjunction with courses.
+This does not require a student to carry out a certain workload in order to be able to pass certain examinations.

+(3) Module examinations are examinations that complete modules.

+(4) Examinations (§ 7) describe the individual specific examination events.
+Examinations are assessed and usually graded (§ 11).

+(5) Coursework credits are credits rendered in conjunction with courses.
 They are rendered in the form of seminar papers, research papers, reports, written or oral tests or have other forms.
-They are assessed but not necessarily graded. - (6) Pre-examination assessments consist of coursework credits that are a precondition for taking a module examination.
+They are assessed but not necessarily graded.

+(6) Pre-examination assessments consist of coursework credits that are a precondition for taking a module examination.
 A module examination can only be taken once evidence of pre-examination credits has been produced.
 Pre-examination credits are assessed with regard to the fulfillment of requirements but are not necessarily graded.
 They do not influence the module grade.
 There is no limit to the number of times they can be repeated.

-§ 3 Prescribed Period of Study, Course Structure and Extent
+Prescribed Period of Study, Course Structure and Extent

-- (1) The prescribed period of study is 4 semesters.
+(1) The prescribed period of study is 4 semesters.
 The prescribed period of study relates to the time in which the course should be completed.
-This includes time for study and examinations including the Master's thesis and the colloquium (thesis defense) (§ 19). - (2) The total workload of the module examinations and of the Master's thesis including the colloquium (thesis defense) necessary for graduating on the Master's program equates to 120 credit points (CP). - (3) Credit points can be gained in compulsory modules and core elective modules that are scheduled in the course plan.
-Modules from Bachelor courses can be taken as core elective modules, as long as they do not come to more than 20 % of the total of the Master's degree program in Mechanical and Process Engineering and students are able to verify that they did not take the module in question during their Bachelor studies.
-Even in the case of non-identical modules, the content of Bachelor modules taken as part of the Master's studies may not overlap substantially with previously taken Bachelor modules.
+This includes time for study and examinations including the Master's thesis and the colloquium (thesis defense) (§19).

+(2) The total workload of the module examinations and of the Master's thesis including the colloquium (thesis defense) necessary for graduating on the Master's program equates to 120 credit points (CP).

+(3) Credit points can be gained in core modules that are scheduled in the course plan.
 The possibility to take additional modules (§ 20) is unaffected.